Terenceyuyue/varFEM/README.md

 Undo:

-            - mesh generation
+            - mesh generation and optimization

-	       - mg V-cycle methods for higher order elements
+	    - mg V-cycle methods for 3-D problems and bisection meshes

-            - time-dependent problems
+            - variational formulation programming for time-dependent problems and nonlinear poblems

-            - ... ...
+            - various applications of finite element methods